 Windows Updates are classified as Important updates and Recommended updates.

 Always install the Critical Updates and Service Packs when available.
 These are considered vital to the safety of your Windows system.

-The Windows Updates can be chosen to deal with particular issues you may be having.
-If you have no need for the particular updates, don't install them.
+Recommended Windows Updates may deal with specific issues some users are having.
+If you have no need for optional updates, don't install them.

-Windows Update has also been replaced with a more comprehensive Microsoft Update which checks for updates to Microsoft Office (more current versions only).
-As noted above, Windows 7 automatically downloads updates and doesn't use Internet Explorer directly to provide these.
+Windows Update can also check for updates to Microsoft Office (more current versions only).
+Currently supported versions of Windows automatically downloads and installs updates (Internet Explorer is not directly used any more).